 DeltaP (You)= Pleasure — Pain

 This equation can be seen in a lot of ways.
-I will just share the two main ones that are relevant for me.
+I will just share the two main ones that are relevant to me.